BeckySkel/javascript-project-2/README.md

 ### Wireframes
 - After looking at common designs and features and deciding what I would like to include, I mapped out the intended features of the website using [Balsamiq](https://balsamiq.com/) to create wireframes of each page view.
 - [View the wireframes here](assets/documents/wireframes.pdf)
+- The key differences between planning and the final product are presentation of the settings menu & game rules.
+Originally I had planned to display these through an extending footer which would slide up from the bottom when one of the links were clicked and shrunk back down once no longer in use.
+This developed into a message band that slides from top to bottom instead.

 ### Information architecture
 - Ultimate RPs is a single-page website which relies on JavaScript to manipulate the DOM and display different areas of the site in pop-up messages.